|Value||CGS D: $35,000 a year (for two or three years)

 Note the following exceptions to this rule:

 For eligible part-time students, the stipend will be the equivalent of a full-time award spread over a longer period of time.
-All other CGS/PGS regulations will apply.
+All other CGS D/PGS D regulations will apply.

 Without exception, these awards are tenable only at eligible Canadian universities.

-You may take up your PGS M or PGS D at any eligible Canadian university.
+You may take up your PGS D at any eligible Canadian university.
 You may also take it up at any eligible foreign university, provided you have received a previous degree in the natural sciences or engineering from a Canadian university.

-If you are offered a CGS, but decide to take your award to an eligible foreign university and are eligible to do so, you must decline the CGS and accept a PGS award in its place.
+If you are offered a CGS D, but decide to take your award to an eligible foreign university and are eligible to do so, you must decline the CGS D and accept a PGS D award in its place.

 How you apply depends on your status at the application deadline date and/or your registration status in the year of application.
 You must apply either through a Canadian university or directly to NSERC.

 The table below presents various possibilities and explains where to submit your application.
 The table does not display all the possibilities.
-If you are unsure about how you should apply, contact NSERC email@example.com.
+If you are unsure about how you should apply, send an e-mail to email@example.com.